 What are FAAMG Stocks?

-FAAMG is an abbreviation used to describe the top-performing tech stocks in the market, specifically Facebook, Amazon, Apple, Microsoft, and Alphabet’s Google.
+FAAMG is an abbreviation used to describe the top-performing tech stocks in the market, specifically Facebook (now Meta), Amazon, Apple, Microsoft, and Alphabet’s Google.

 FAAMG is the latest iteration of the acronym that previously included Netflix and excluded Apple (FANG, FAANG).